 Current Slanguages projects:

 OXYGEN: A RUSSIAN PLAY TRANSLATED INTO HIP HOP THEATRE

 As part of Slanguages, Dr Noah Birksted-Breen and Professor Rajinder Dudrah have been working with artists Lady Sanity and Stanza Divan to produce a hip-hop theatre version of Russian play Oxygen, written by Ivan Viripaev and translated by Sasha Dugdale.

 In October 2018 we held a research and development performance at Birmingham City University for invited guests, followed by a Q&A with the artists and creatives.
 See the overview film below to learn more.

 The first Slanguages exhibition took place in Oxford in 2017 and will be touring the UK in 2018.
 The exhibition, curated by our Languages in the Creative Economy Strand in collaboration with Punch Records, features the work, archives and ephemera related to the work of three Birmingham-based artists who use different languages in their musical and artistic work.

 Greater Birmingham Chambers of Commerce: ‘Slanguages’ exhibition explores power of expression

 Culture Calling: ‘Slanguages’ Exhibition at The Buttery

 The Yoruba Sonnets pair spoken word poetry and mime from Dr Olu Taiwo with live music from Lekan Babalola's Sacred Funk Quartet.
 The result is a unique performance of ancient Nigerian verse incorporating Afro-beat music and the contemporary sound of Western Funk.
 Yoruba Sonnets was performed at Wolfson College, Oxford as part of the Slanguages project in February 2019.
-Film of the performance will be available soon – watch this space!
+See an overview film of the event below, including interviews with the performers.